cjfit/Book-Genre-Classifier/README.md

-Thanks for checking out practice book genre problem!
+Thanks for checking out my practice book genre problem!

 In this exercise we take a JSON-formatted file with key-value pairs of book and description as the first input.
 Our second input is a CSV with a genre, a keyword phrase, and a weighted value.